 Whether or not associated with a disclosed financial reporting misstatement, an auditor's failure to obtain the reasonable assurance that the auditor is required to obtain is a serious matter.
-It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.6
+It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.7 the failure to perform sufficient procedures to test revenue recognition (AS 2810.30 and .31).

-The audit deficiencies that reached this level of significance are described below-
+The audit deficiencies that reached this level of significance are described below.

-A.1.
 Issuer A